 Board of Directors’ Election

-Meet the 2022 NALF Board of Director Candidate
+Meet the 2023 NALF Board of Director Candidates

 The North American Limousin Foundation nominating committee has selected the candidate for the 2022 board of directors’ election.
 The nominating committee had no others express any interest in serving by the July 15 deadline.
 As a result, the one slated by the nominating committee will run uncontested this year on the ballot.
 The nominating committee also recommended to re-up Ronn Cunningham, Jerry Wulf, Troy Gulotta, and Kevin Ochsner for a second term.
 All have accepted.

-The following is a brief biography submitted by the candidate.
+The following is a brief biography submitted by the candidates.